National Observer Program

 - Communicate and advocate the mission of the National Observer Program and each regional observer program.

-- Develop and support national standards and policies to create high-quality, cost-effective, efficient, and productive observer programs.
+- Develop and support national standards and policies to create high-quality, cost-effective, efficient, and productive observer & monitoring programs.

-- Characterize the activities and resources of NOAA Fisheries observer programs through annual reports and other means, and advocate for full support of regional programs.
+- Characterize the activities and resources of NOAA Fisheries observer & monitoring programs through annual reports and other means, and advocate for full support of regional programs.

 Enhancements to data quality and data collection procedures

-- Develop and evaluate NOAA Fisheries initiatives to improve the quality of observer data from regional observer programs.
+- Develop and evaluate NOAA Fisheries initiatives to improve the quality of observer data from regional observer & monitoring programs.

 - Evaluate the procedures for collection of observer data, including the review of data collection methodologies and bycatch estimation procedures.